MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_05-Implement_Intersite_Connectivity.md

      ![Image](./Images/upload.png)

 1. From the Cloud Shell pane, run the following to use the resource group that will be hosting the lab environment.
 The first two virtual networks and a pair of virtual machines will be deployed in `[Azure_region_1]`.
-The third virtual network and the third virtual machine will be deployed in the same resource group but another `[Azure_region_2]`. (replace the `[Azure_region_1]` and `[Azure_region_2]` placeholder, including the square brackets, with the names of two different Azure regions where you intend to deploy these Azure virtual machines).
+The third virtual network and the third virtual machine will be deployed in the same resource group but another `[Azure_region_2]`.
+(Replace the `[Azure_region_1]` and `[Azure_region_2]` placeholder, including the square brackets, with the names of two different Azure regions where you intend to deploy these Azure virtual machines).
 An example is $location1 = 'eastus'.
 You can use Get-AzLocation to list all locations.):

    ```powershell
    $location1 = '[Azure_region_1]'